tus/tusd/docs/_storage-backends/aws-s3.md

 ### AWS S3 Transfer Acceleration

-If your S3 bucket has been configured for [AWS S3 Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) and you want to make use of that advanced service, you can direct tusd to automatically use the designated AWS acceleration endpoint for your bucket by including the optional command line flag `-s3-transfer-acceleration` as follows:
+If your S3 bucket has been configured for [AWS S3 Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) and you want to make use of that service, you can direct tusd to automatically use the designated AWS acceleration endpoint for your bucket by including the optional command line flag `-s3-transfer-acceleration` as follows:

 ```bash